Suit Preference Signals

 Sometimes your partner needs to know how to reach your hand later in the play, i.e. where’s your entry.
 This is important when giving partner a ruff, or to know how to reach partner’s hand to take long suit winners at no trumps.
 Your card will ask partner to return either the higher-ranked suit, or the lower-ranked suit.
 Here's a hand:

 Signals are great tools, but they need to be combined with common sense, and we need to give partner a signal which will be the most useful one for the given situation.
-Think of what partner will need most in any given situation, and you're working well in your defensive partnership.
+If you're thinking of what partner will need most in any given situation, you're working well in your defensive partnership.

 Want more information?
 This book and cards will help you learn about defence.